-Borrowing costs that are directly attributable to the acquisition, construction or production of a qualifying asset are included in the cost of that asset.
-Other borrowing costs are recognised as an expense in the period in which they are incurred.
+Borrowing costs directly attributable to the acquisition, construction or production of an asset that necessarily takes a substantial period of time to get ready for its intended use or sale are capitalised as part of the cost of the asset.
+All other borrowing costs are expensed in the period in which they occur.